 Since 2005 my main work is incident response and the build or optimisation of SOC’s and the build of CSIRT’s in Saudi Arabia, Austria and Germany, to name a few countries.
 This happened in the oil and gas sector, automotive, utilities, finance, MSSP’s and industrial control system area (ICS).

 I lived in Turkey for 2 years, in Saudi Arabia for 6.5 years, where my last position was country lead for McAfee’s (Intel Security) Foundstone incident response team and I worked later as the global SOC manager for RadarServices GmbH in Vienna, Austria.
-Currently I work overall Europe as a free consultant for various opportunities from critical infrastructures to health services and the government.
+I re-joined McAfee in Autumn 2018, as their DXL and Open-DXL strategy and fabric is what I was searching for, to improve security dramatically for companies.

 I am writing this blog, because many companies and organisations struggle to get their SOC’s and CSIRT’s up and running in a short time and with smooth operations.
 Furthermore they have tremendous problems with the information overflow in their SIEM and to educate their employees through awareness programs.